littleosbook/littleosbook/interrupts.md

 are 8, 10, 11, 12, 13, 14 and 17.

 Once the interrupt handler is done, it uses the `iret` instruction to return.
-The instruction `iret` expects the stack to be like when the interrupt occurred (see the figure above).
+The instruction `iret` expects the stack to be the same as at the time of the interrupt (see the figure above).
 Therefore, any values pushed onto the stack by the interrupt handler must be popped.
 Before returning, `iret` restores `eflags` by popping the value from the stack and then finally jumps to `cs:eip` as specified by the values on the stack.

 The interrupt handler has to be written in assembly, since all registers that the interrupt handlers uses must be pushed on the stack.
-This is because the code that was interrupted has no idea it got interrupted and will therefore expect that its registers stays the same.
+This is because the code that was interrupted doesn't know about the interrupt and will therefore expect that its registers stay the same.
 Writing all the logic of the interrupt handler in assembly will be tiresome.
-Therefore creating an assembly handler that saves the registers, calls a C function, restores the registers and finally executes `iret` is a good idea!
+Creating an assembly handler that saves the registers, calls a C function, restores the registers and finally executes `iret` is a good idea!

-The C handler should get the state of the registers, the state of the stack and the number of the interrupt.
+The C handler should get the state of the registers, the state of the stack and the number of the interrupt as arguments.
 The following definitions can for example be used:

 ~~~ {.c}
     struct cpu_state {